signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 similar to the configuration of AutoServiceKind for well known external services) that must be as exhaustive as possible.
 This doesn't seem sustainable.
 We can change how a "specific endpoint service" is tied to its EndpointType and be more powerful
-(and may be more explicit): with one attribute on the service type itself `[EndpointService( Type endpointType )]` and one assembly attribute `[assembly:EndpointService( Type serviceType, Type endpointType )]` we reverse the declaration and use strong type to declare the association.
+(and may be more explicit): with one attribute on the service type itself `[EndpointService( Type endpointType )]` and one assembly attribute `[assembly:EndpointServiceType( Type serviceType, Type endpointType )]` we reverse the declaration and use strong type to declare the association.

 One can take this opportunity to add a `bool exclusiveEndpoint` to the attribute parameters to prevent any service sharing